Medically reviewed by Drugs.com. Last updated on Mar 22, 2022.

 Phenytoin increases the clearance of busulfan by 15% or more, possibly due to the induction of glutathione-S-transferase.
 Since the pharmacokinetics of Busulfex were studied in patients treated with phenytoin, the clearance of Busulfex at the recommended dose may be lower and exposure (AUC) higher in patients not treated with phenytoin.

-It is not known whether this drug is excreted in human milk.
-Because many drugs are excreted in human milk and because of the potential for tumorgenicity shown for busulfan in human and animal studies, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.
+It is not known whether Busulfex is present in human milk.
+Because many drugs are excreted in human milk and because of the potential for tumorigenicity shown for busulfan in human and animal studies, discontinue breastfeeding during treatment with Busulfex.

 The effectiveness of Busulfex in the treatment of CML has not been specifically studied in pediatric patients.
 An open-label, uncontrolled study evaluated the pharmacokinetics of Busulfex in 24 pediatric patients receiving Busulfex as part of a conditioning regimen administered prior to hematopoietic progenitor cell transplantation for a variety of malignant hematologic (N=15) or non-malignant diseases (N=9).
 Patients ranged in age from 5 months to 16 years (median 3 years).
-Busulfex dosing was targeted to achieve an area under the plasma concentration curve (AUC) of 900-1350 µM∙min with an initial dose of 0.8 mg/kg or 1.0 mg/kg (based on ABW) if the patient was >4 or ≤4 years, respectively.
+Busulfex dosing was targeted to achieve an area under the plasma concentration curve (AUC) of 900-1350 µM∙min with an initial dose of 0.8 mg per kg or 1.0 mg per kg (based on Actual Body Weight (ABW)) if the patient was greater than 4 or less than or equal to 4 years, respectively.
 The dose was adjusted based on plasma concentration after completion of dose 1.

 Four (17%) patients died during the study.
 Two patients died within 28 days of transplant; one with pneumonia and capillary leak syndrome, and the other with pneumonia and veno-occlusive disease.
 Two patients died prior to day 100; one due to progressive disease and one due to multi-organ failure.